nativescript-vue/vue-cli-template/template/README.md

 # Install dependencies
 npm install

+# Watch for changes and run the application
+npm start

-# Build for production...
+# Build for production
 npm run build

-# ...or watch for changes
-npm run dev

-# Run NativeScript application from another terminal
-tns run --path dist
 ```